 - Experts suggest having three to six months pre-tax income saved

-- Average out-of-pocket medical costs for a child's first year is $1,297
+- Average out-of-pocket medical expenses in child's first year is $1,268

 - BMO Harris Bank offers tips and online tools for future and new parents to manage family expenses

-The study, which surveyed parents expecting to have a child in the next five years or with children less than 10 years old, revealed:
+The study, which surveyed parents expecting to have a child in the next five years and those with children less than 10 years old, revealed that in Illinois:

 "Consumers are currently saving about 4.5 percent of their after-tax incomes, in line with the average of the past decade.
-While this is below the more than 6 percent savings rate in the wake of the recession -- as households worked hard to repair their balance sheets -- it remains well above the lows of around 2.5 percent during the housing bubble period," said Michael Gregory, Head of U.S. Economics, BMO Capital Markets.
+While this is below the more than 6 percent savings rate that was norm in the wake of the recession -- as households worked hard to repair their balance sheets -- it remains well above the lows of around 2.5 percent that we experienced during the housing bubble period," said Michael Gregory, Head of U.S. Economics, BMO Capital Markets.

 Savings for Medical Costs Need Regular Check-Ups Too

-The survey also examined the savings needed to cover medical costs.
-A majority (90 percent) of parents cited the cost of healthcare as a financial concern.
-Parents said they spend an average of $9,676 in medical expenses during the child's first year, with most covered by insurance.
-The average out-of-pocket medical expense for a child's first year was $1,297, but many parents (39 percent) didn't know how much they spent.
+The survey also examined the parents' concerns specifically around medical costs.
+A majority (89 percent) of parents in Illinois said the cost of healthcare is one of their financial concerns.
+Current parents said they spend an average of $12,722 in medical expenses, the majority of which is covered by insurance.
+The average for out-of-pocket medical expenses for a child in their first year was $1,268.
+Four in 10 (39 percent) said they don't know how much first-year medical costs were.

-The survey showed what aspects of healthcare parents and soon-to-be parents are most concerned about:
+The survey showed what aspects healthcare parents and soon-to-be parents in Illinois are most concerned about:

 |Healthcare Cost||Parents||Future Parents|

-Parents were also asked about other 'hidden costs' associated with a child, and found that the most common costs were needing to buy a car or upgrade to a larger vehicle (49 percent), increased utility/energy bills (46 percent) and taking time off work (43 percent).
-Other findings include:
+- The most common costs were the need to buy a car or upgrade to a larger vehicle (49 percent), increased utility/energy bills (46 percent) and taking time off work (43 percent)

 "As the economy continues to improve this year, particularly on the jobs front, it will help fuel personal income growth.
 This, along with a steady 4.5 percent savings rate, will result in rainy day savings building up more quickly, but this should not be a call to reduce the savings rate.
 It would be prudent to keep saving at the same pace, redirecting the flow to help finance future big-ticket outlays, paying down debt or saving for retirement," added Mr. Gregory.